zola-man/zola-man/README.md

 # Hi there I am Zelalem
-## Network & Cybersecurity Engineer, Aspiring Researcher, Cyber Enthusiast
+## Cyber Security Engineer, Aspiring Researcher, Cyber Enthusiast

-Hi!
-I'm Zelalem, a recent graduate from Addis Ababa Science and Technology University with a Bachelor's degree in Electrical and Computer Engineering (Electronic Communication Focus).
-Currently, I'm pursuing a Master's degree in the same field, awarded the opportunity to continue my studies after demonstrating exceptional performance in my undergraduate years.
+I am a results-driven professional with a strong foundation in Electrical and Computer Engineering, specializing in Communication Systems and professionally focused on Cybersecurity.
+My passion lies in securing AI and machine learning systems, cryptography, and insuring data privacy to strengthen the security of large-scale communication networks.
+I aim to advance knowledge and research that builds trustworthy and resilient intelligent systems for future digital infrastructures.

 My passion lies in research, and I possess a strong foundation and practical experience to excel in this domain.